aws-samples/ecs-deep-learning-workshop/README.md

 DATE=`date -Iseconds` && echo \"running predict_imagenet.py $IMAGEURL\" && /usr/local/bin/predict_imagenet.py $IMAGEURL | tee results && echo \"results being written to s3://$OUTPUTBUCKET/predict_imagenet.results.$HOSTNAME.$DATE.txt\" && aws s3 cp results s3://$OUTPUTBUCKET/predict_imagenet.results.$HOSTNAME.$DATE.txt && echo \"Task complete!\"
 </pre>

 Similar to the training task, configure the **Env variables** used by the command.
 Set "OUTPUTBUCKET" to be the value of **outputBucketName** from the CloudFormation stack outputs tab.
-Set "IMAGEURL" to be an URL to an image to be classified.
+Set "IMAGEURL" to be a URL to an image to be classified.
 This can be a URL to any image, but make sure it's an absolute path to an image file and not one that is dynamically generated.

 ![Advanced Configuration - Environment](/images/adv-config-env-predict.png)